minhpascal/mercurial/README.md

   * This script reads strategy output from 'orders' table and executes the orders via Interactive Brokers.
 As orders are sent to Interactive Brokers, messages are received and stored in 'orders' table to reflect latest status of each order.
 For example, as an order is sent, it's status changes to 'opened' and as it is executed, it changes to 'filed'.
 3. Analysis
   * As orders are executed, their executed price is stored in the same table.
 This transaction data is analyzed in the Analysis.py script and is compared to a benchmark (S&P).
+4. Backtester
+  * The backtester can run the strategies for a certain historical period and analyze the results so you can analyze the performance of your strategies.

 ### How do you set it up?